RadJEPA: Radiology Encoder for Chest X-Rays via Joint Embedding Predictive Architecture: Introduction

-\paragraph{Why Predictive Latent Modeling} We argue that chest X-rays are fundamentally \emph{semantic} rather than view-centric \cite{ccalli2021deep}: clinical interpretation depends on global anatomical context, spatial relationships, and subtle deviations from normal structure.
-Consequently, learning representations directly in pixel space or enforcing view-level invariance may not be the most appropriate.
-Instead, we adopt a \emph{predictive latent modeling} perspective \cite{assran2023self}.
-Formally, given an image $x$, we partition it into visible regions $x_v$ and masked regions $x_m$.
-An encoder $f_\theta$ maps these regions into latent representations $z_v = f_\theta(x_v)$ and $z_m = f_\theta(x_m)$.
-A predictor $g_\phi$ is then trained to predict the latent representation of the masked regions from the latent representation of visible context by minimizing:
+We argue that chest X-rays are fundamentally \emph{semantic} rather than purely view-centric \cite{ccalli2021deep}: clinical interpretation depends on global anatomical context, spatial relationships, and subtle deviations from normal structure.
+Consequently, representation learning strategies that rely primarily on image--text alignment or view-level invariance may not explicitly model conditional dependencies within the image.
+Instead, we adopt a \emph{predictive latent modeling} perspective.
+Unlike contrastive alignment or self-distillation, this objective explicitly models conditional structure in representation space, encouraging abstraction of context-dependent semantic information without pixel reconstruction or textual supervision.
+Joint-Embedding Predictive Architectures (JEPA) formalize by predicting abstract latent representations of masked regions~\cite{assran2023self}.
+Latent predictive architectures have shown promise in neuroimaging~\cite{dong2024brain}, but they remain relatively underexplored in medical imaging.

-Our main contributions are as follows: \begin{itemize} \item We show that language supervision and DINO-style self-supervised distillation have limitations in radiological representation learning.
-We introduce \textbf{RadJEPA}, a predictive self-supervised architecture that achieves performance comparable to or exceeding SoTA models trained on over 839k chest X-ray images.

-\item We provide empirical evaluations of RadJEPA across three downstream tasks, classification, segmentation, and report generation.
-We benchmark against a diverse set of baselines, including larger-capacity architectures. \end{itemize}